Qvatra/cucumberStepsGenerator/README.md

     gherkin: 'link {string}', // {string} is placeholder.
 In gherkin it may look: And I click link "click here"
     // areas work the same way as in actions.
 Areas specify where target is located to solve multiple DOM matches
     areas: ['modal'],
-    // func takes ctx as first arg and then arguments for each placeholder in gherkin part so text here is "click here"
+    // func takes ctx(read more in context section) as first arg and then arguments for each placeholder in gherkin part so 'text' here is "click here"
     // xpath here refers to config.js xpath definitions
     func: ({ xpath }, text) => xpath.link.withText(text)
   },